Namo Buddhaya, Namo Dharmaya, Namo Sanghaya,

 Venerable Thích Trừng Sỹ took this picture for souvenir in the Buddha’s second week at Bodhgaya in 2005 when he studied in Delhi University and had a good chance to visit and pilgrim there.

-“Thanksgiving” is a compound noun; “Thanks” (noun) means “thank (verb); “thank” someone or something a lot.
-“Giving” (noun) means “give” (verb); “Give” (v) has ever gone together with “Receive” (v); “Receive” (v) something from someone.
+Thanksgiving” is a compound noun; “Thanks” (noun) means “thank (verb); “thank” someone or something a lot.
+“Giving” (noun) means “give” (verb); “Give” (v) something to someone; “Give” has ever gone together with “Receive” (v); “Receive” (v) something from someone.
 Both the giver, the receiver, and the objects which are given have the meaning of the same equality.

-When something is given, received, and thanked from someone, we do not see the giver, receiver, thanker, Thanksgiving has the meanings of perfectness, selflessness, and non-distinction.
+When something is given, received, and thanked from someone, we do not see the giver, receiver, thanker, Thanksgiving has the meaning of perfectness, selflessness, and non-distinction.
 Conversely, when giving, receiving, and thanking something from someone, we still see the giver, receiver, thanker, and the objects given, Thanksgiving has a sense of selfishness, differentiation, and imperfection yet.

 Indeed, when we say “Thanksgiving,” we immediately think about our duties and responsibilities for “Gratitude – Gratefulness,” or “Thankfulness” between this generation and previous generation, between living people and dead people, between givers and receivers, between inherited people and connected people, and vice versa, etc.